timescale/docs/use-timescale/continuous-aggregates/create-a-continuous-aggregate.md

 aggregate functions.
 This includes both parallelizable aggregates, such as `SUM` and `AVG`, and non-parallelizable aggregates, such as `RANK`.

-In TimescaleDB&nbsp;2.10.0 and later, the `FROM` clause supports `JOINS`, with some restrictions.
+TimescaleDB&nbsp;2.10.0 and later supports `JOINS` in continuous aggregates, with some restrictions.
 For more information, see the [`JOIN` support section][caggs-joins].

 In older versions of Timescale, continuous aggregates only support